 To its credit, the College weathered these challenging times without layoffs, realized impressive growth of its endowment, and maintained a healthy position in college rankings.
-Though faculty continued to achieve in their fields and to deliver to students a world-class education, faculty salaries fell in real dollars, salary compression worsened to a point of crisis, and there was a lack of reward or incentive for high performance.
+Still, though faculty continued to achieve in their fields and to deliver to students a world-class education, faculty salaries fell in real dollars, salary compression worsened to a point of crisis, and high performance was neither incentivized nor rewarded.